Greetings from the Office of International Students & Scholars

 The OISS Team.

-Amanda Cassano is the Assistant Director of the Office of International Students and Scholars.
+Amanda Cassano is the Associate Director of the Office of International Students and Scholars.
 Amanda, a Native of Hamilton, Ontario Canada moved to New York in 2007 to attend university on a full soccer scholarship.
 In 2009, Amanda transferred to Lindenwood University and was a member of the Women’s soccer team.

 Amanda received a Bachelor of Arts degree in Political Science and a Master of Arts degree in International Relations with an emphasis in Public Administration from Lindenwood University.
 During her Master’s and Doctorate degree, Amanda worked as a graduate assistant for the Vice President of Human Resources and the Vice President of Academic Affairs at Lindenwood University before having the privilege to join the Office of International Students and Scholars full time.
 Amanda is currently pursuing her Doctorate degree in Higher Education Administration.